-Max has been very transparent in sharing his experience on his personal fundraising page for the 2022 Brain Tumour Walk Weekend.
+Max has transparently shared his experience on his personal fundraising page for the 2022 Brain Tumour Walk Weekend.

 “It’s really humbling,” he says.
 “I’ve just made friends with a girl from Winnipeg.
 She reached out to me and said she was touched by my story.”

-The feeling is mutual as Max had received her story which she’d wrote in the hopes of connecting with someone who had shared a similar experience.
+The feeling is mutual as Max had received her story which she’d written in the hopes of connecting with someone who had shared a similar experience.

-“I have that true connection now with the organization and the community, and has felt a true connection with the organization, as well as the brain tumour community.
+“I have that true connection now with the organization and the community and have felt a true connection with the organization and the brain tumour community.
 It’s really humbling,” expresses Max.

 He takes pride in his career, as he serves a crucial role in advocating for personal protection.